isomerpages/govtech-im8/_control-catalog/About Control Catalog.md

 that both parties can work together to apply the right level of controls for their systems.</p>
 <p>The catalog consists of a&nbsp;central pool of recommended controls meant
-for low-risk systems&nbsp;that have no disruptive impact to agency’s core function or Whole-of-Government.</p>
+for low-risk systems and medium-risk cloud systems&nbsp;.</p>
 <p>The controls are expressed using Open Security Controls Assessment Language
 (OSCAL) which are codified in machine-readable policy format.
 It enables future automation to monitor and assess the effectiveness of technical